LaGEA: Language Guided Embodied Agents for Robotic Manipulation: Experiments

 \section{Experiments}

 We evaluate \text{\name} on a suite of simulated embodied manipulation tasks, comparing against baseline RL agents and ablated {\name} variants to measure the contributions of VLM-driven self-reflection, keyframes selection, and feedback alignment.
 Our experiments demonstrate that incorporating compact, structured feedback from VLM's leads to faster learning, more robust policies, and improved generalization to goal configurations.
+We investigate the following research questions: